 1. Commuting movements and roadkill risk, p2

-2. Distribution of research effort across seasons, p3
+2. Distribution of research effort across seasons, p4

+3. References to supporting information, p5

 Commuting movements and roadkill risk

-As Table S1 demonstrates, most carcasses were found when low prey abundance was scored in the respective clan territory (for details see (Hofer and East, 1993a)).
-During low prey abundance, all clan members commute to feed on migratory herds (Hofer and East, 1993a, 1993b, 1993c, 2003).
-The three carcasses killed when prey abundance in their clan territory was scored medium belonged to an age and/or sex class which also commutes at medium prey abundance (Hofer and East, 2003).
+As Table S1 demonstrates, most carcasses were found when low prey abundance was scored in the respective clan territory (for details see Hofer and East, 1993a).
+During low prey abundance, adult and subadult clan members commute to feed on migratory herds (Hofer and East, 1993a, 1993b, 1993c, 2003).
+The three carcasses killed when prey abundance in their clan territory was scored medium belonged to an age class which also commutes at medium prey abundance (Hofer and East, 2003).

 Table S1.
 Roadkills of hyenas belonging to the studied clans.
 The values in the last three columns are evaluated for the time of death of each hyena.
 Prey abundance was assessed inside the territory of the clan to which each hyena belonged.